15 Small Business Ideas for Teens That Actually Make Money

 • Reviews

-Startup cost: $0-$100
+Estimated Startup Cost: $0-$100

-Earning potential: Slow at first but high long term
+Earning Potential: Slow at first but high long-term

-Skills needed: Creativity and consistency
+Skills Needed: Creativity and consistency

 10. Reselling Items Online